Fabric

 Supported Fabric types

-• net.minecraft.server.command.ServerCommandSource and its subclasses in place of CommandActor
+and its subclasses in place of CommandActornet.minecraft.server.network.ServerPlayerEntity

 Example